This article was updated February 21, 2023.

 Some states have enacted or are considering NMTC programs.
 These programs typically mirror many of the provisions of the federal program, but each state program has its own nuances, so the programs requirements may vary from state to state.

-How Are New Markets Tax Credits Different from Opportunity Zones?
+How Are New Markets Tax Credits Different from Opportunity Zones (OZ)?

-The NMTC program and the Opportunity Zone (OZ) program are both designed to drive investments to low-income communities, so the two programs have similar goals.
+The NMTC program and the OZ program are both designed to drive investment to low-income communities, so the two programs have similar goals.